arcadia-unity/Arcadia/USAGE.md

 Configuration for Arcadia itself is done via a user-supplied `configuration.edn` file that should be placed under `Assets` in your Unity project.
 Options to `configuration.edn` are given in the format of a Clojure map literal, and are documented in `Arcadia/configuration.edn`, which is also the default configuration file.

-To determine the final set of configuration settings, Arcadia merges the user-supplied `Assets/configuration.edn` with the built-in `Assets/Arcadia/configuration.edn`; in other words, user settings overwrite those specified in `Assets/Arcadia/configuration.edn`.
+To determine the final set of configuration settings, Arcadia merges the user-supplied `configuration.edn` under `Assets` with the built-in `Arcadia/configuration.edn`; in other words, user settings overwrite those specified in `Arcadia/configuration.edn`.
 Please do not modify the default configuration file itself, as it provides the default behavior of Arcadia!

 Noteworthy configuration options include: